Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 elements is produced.
 It becomes the actual stream of elements when _collected_.
 Each collector may receive the same or a different stream of elements, depending on how the corresponding implementation of `Publisher` works.

-The [publish] coroutine builder, that is used in the above example, does not launch a coroutine, but every [collect][org.reactivestreams.Publisher.collect] invocation launches a coroutine.
+The [publish] coroutine builder used in the above example does not launch a coroutine, but every [collect][org.reactivestreams.Publisher.collect] invocation does.
-We have two of them in this code and that is why we see "Begin" printed twice.
+There are two of them here and that is why we see "Begin" printed twice.

-In Rx lingo this is called a _cold_ publisher.
+In Rx lingo, this kind of publisher is called _cold_.
 Many standard Rx operators produce cold streams, too.
 We can collect them from a coroutine, and every collector gets the same stream of elements.

 > Note that we can replicate the same behaviour that we saw with channels by using Rx